lukehoban/structtaglang/README.md

 The following analogies generally explain how Tag works:

 * Structs are functions
-* Fields are variables
+* Fields are local variables
 * Field types are statements, control flow and function calls
-* Struct field tags are expressions
+* Struct field tags are expressions in a made up new expression language This program:

-This program:

 ```go